franchesoni/jupyter_segmentation/README.md

 - right/middle click to pan
 - scroll to zoom

-IIS:
+Other tools:
-- right click for "negative click" on IIS
+- right click for "negative click"

+All tools except Lasso and IIS:
+- tool slider

+Final masks are violet.
+Masks that are not violet are proposals.
+Proposals are made violet via the "Use proposal" option.
+All modifications (except eraser) are only additive.

 ## Buzzwords